paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

      - power somewhat higher in all areas, significantly higher (7x higher) for RAM
  - FALSE_SHARE
+   - uses two counters: MEM_INST_RETIRED_ALL (all memory instructions) and MEM_LOAD_L3_HIT_RETIRED.XSNP_HITM.
+Description in intel docs says:
+     "Retired load instructions which data sources were HitM responses from shared L3."
  - FLOPS_AVX
    - not super useful.
 Just gives a subset of information available in FLOPS_SP and FLOPS_DP
  - FLOPS_SP/FLOPS_DP vectorization ratio
-   - in both cpu- and mem-heavy cases, went from numbers in the order of 1e-10 (in basic) to 100 (in opt)
+   - went from numbers in the order of 1e-10 (in basic) to 100 (in opt)
  - ICACHE
  - L2CACHE
  - L3CACHE